 Special volume on traffic safety in LMICs

-According to the latest WHO's global status report on road safety from 2023, the vast majority (92%) of traffic deaths occur in low- and middle-income countries (LMICs).
+According to the latest WHO's global status report on road safety, the vast majority (92%) of traffic deaths occur in low- and middle-income countries (LMICs).
 While much knowledge on how to prevent traffic fatalities and injuries is available, it often comes from the high-income countries.
 The general lack of quality research based on the LMIC-context, and particularly performed by the researchers with local knowledge and understanding, is a serious hinder in addressing the global traffic safety challenge.

-Contributions featuring measures for traffic injury prevention and severity reduction, as well as methods and tools to model, diagnose, improve, and evaluate traffic safety are welcomed.
+The aim of this special volume is to raise awareness and the scientific level of the discussion related to traffic safety in LMICs.
+Contributions featuring measures for traffic injury prevention and severity reduction, as well as methods and tools to diagnose, improve, and evaluate traffic safety are welcomed.

 A non-exhaustive list of topics includes:

-• Institutional aspects of traffic safety management in LMICs
+- institutional aspects of traffic safety management in LMICs

-• Improved data to support road safety analysis and policy development
+- improved data to support road safety analysis and policy development

-• Low-cost solutions for road safety improvement
+- low-cost solutions for road safety improvements

-• Transferability of road safety measures
+- transferability of road safety measures

-• Safety aspects of urban and rural transport planning and sustainable mobility
+- safety aspects of urban and rural transport planning and sustainable mobility

-• Interactions between road users, vehicles and infrastructure
+- interactions between road users, vehicles, and infrastructure

-• Safety issues for different types of road users: drivers, pedestrians, cyclists, etc.
+- safety issues for different types of road users: pedestrians, cyclists, drivers, etc.

 Interdisciplinary contributions are encouraged.